Coding-Crashkurse/Publish-GPT/README.md

 ## How to use

 1. Ensure Python 3.8 or above is installed on your machine.
+2. IInstall Poetry, a tool for Python project and dependency management.
-2. Install the required packages using `pip install -r requirements.txt`.
+3. Install the required packages using poetry install.
-3. Set your OpenAI API key in the `.env` file.
+4. Set your OpenAI API key in the `.env` file.
-4. Use the commands provided by the `typer` CLI to create your book.
+5. Use the commands provided by the `typer` CLI to create your book.
 Here are the available commands:

    * `init_config`: Initialize the `config.json` and `.env` files.
    * `create_topics_and_chapters`: Create chapters for your book.